 - Some clients are eligible for State or County funding for our long term residential recovery and licensed treatment programs

-- For our long-term residential recovery program, the cost is $891 per month for self-pay clients.
+- For our long-term residential recovery program, our Admissions team can provide more information based upon the specifics of your situation.
 Financial assistance may be available based on your specific needs.

 - Cost for mental health services varies by per provider.